 ● Golden stone works best with soft-toned flowers, such as pink, pale yellow and lavender.

 If you have got a smaller patio, folding furniture or seating that you can tuck under a table will look good.
-While, you can add swing seats, hanging chairs, day beds and sun loungers for a garden with larger space.
+While you can add swing seats, hanging chairs, day beds, sun loungers or a teak garden set for a garden with larger space.

 Provide enough space and room for people to sit comfortably without being stuck as comfort is most important when it comes to relaxing.
 You don’t want to overcrowd your garden with furniture.